Exploring Quantumness at Long-Baseline Neutrino Experiments: Introduction

-In addition to MINOS, we also, for the first time, present results for two leading long-baseline experiments, T2K \cite{T2K:2011qtm} and NOvA \cite{NOvA:2019cyt}, as well as projections for the upcoming DUNE experiment \cite{DUNE:2020ypp, DUNE:2020jqi}.
-While it has been shown for several neutrino experiments that one would expect a violation of the classical limit in a certain parameter range \cite{Gangopadhyay:2013aha, Gangopadhyay:2017nsn, Naikoo:2019eec, Bittencourt:2022tcl, Barrios:2023yub}, detailed statistical analysis yielding the significance of LGI violation has only been presented in a few works, including the above Refs.~\cite{Formaggio:2016cuh, Groth:2025gtf} for MINOS and Refs.~\cite{Fu:2017hky, Wang:2022tnr}, which featured studies of the Daya Bay \cite{DayaBay:2012fng} and KamLAND \cite{KamLAND:2002uet} reactor antineutrino experiments.
+In addition to MINOS, we also, for the first time, present results for two leading long-baseline experiments, T2K \cite{T2K:2011qtm} and NOvA\footnote{Note that Ref.~\cite{Barrios:2023yub} previously performed LGI tests for the NOvA experiment by evaluating the LG measures $K_3$ and $K_4$ to provide a qualitative demonstration of the violation of classical realism for NOvA.
+In this paper, we go a step further by quantifying the significance of the quantum behavior for NOvA.}~\cite{NOvA:2019cyt}, as well as projections for the upcoming DUNE experiment \cite{DUNE:2020ypp, DUNE:2020jqi}.
+While it has been shown for several neutrino experiments that one would expect a violation of the classical limit in a certain parameter range \cite{Gangopadhyay:2013aha, Gangopadhyay:2017nsn, Naikoo:2019eec, Bittencourt:2022tcl}, detailed statistical analysis yielding the significance of LGI violation has only been presented in a few works, including the above Refs.~\cite{Formaggio:2016cuh, Groth:2025gtf} for MINOS and Refs.~\cite{Fu:2017hky, Wang:2022tnr}, which featured studies of the Daya Bay \cite{DayaBay:2012fng} and KamLAND \cite{KamLAND:2002uet} reactor antineutrino experiments.
 In this work, we address this gap by performing a detailed study of present and near-future accelerator-based long-baseline neutrino experiments in the context of LGI violation and ranking these experiments according to their potential for testing it.

 The paper is organized as follows.
 In \cref{sec:Formalism}, we introduce the formalism behind Leggett-Garg (LG) strings and discuss how LGI violations can be tested in neutrino oscillation experiments, focusing on a treatment of both the quantum and classical predictions.
 Further, we also introduce a modified RMS $z$-score definition and discuss why it is a well-suited measure for quantifying quantumness at neutrino experiments.
 In \cref{sec:method}, we detail our analysis, with discussions on the effects of the width of the experimental energy bins and asymmetric uncertainties often present in neutrino survival probability data.
 Our findings for all the considered long-baseline experiments are presented in \cref{sec:results}.
 Finally, we conclude in \cref{sec:conclusion}.